Success Stories of the small businesses that have benefited from OSHA's On-site Consultation Program and SHARP.

 An exemplary workplace injury and illness prevention program is "good business sense" that also makes financial sense because it will allow you to:

-And if you are a small business employer, you may be eligible for another great benefit - recognition by the state and OSHA through participation in the Safety and Health Achievement Recognition Program (SHARP).
+If you are a small business employer, you may be eligible for another great benefit - recognition by the state and OSHA through participation in the Safety and Health Achievement Recognition Program (SHARP).

 The Department of Labor does not endorse, takes no responsibility for, and exercises no control over the linked organization or its views, or contents, nor does it vouch for the accuracy or accessibility of the information contained on the destination server.
 The Department of Labor also cannot authorize the use of copyrighted materials contained in linked Web sites.
 Users must request such authorization from the sponsor of the linked Web site.
 Thank you for visiting our site.
 Please click the button below to continue.